caltechlibrary/cold/cold.1.md

 # DESCRIPTION

-Run the controlled object list daemon.
+Run the controlled object list and datum.

 This implements a service to maintain a controlled list of objects such as Caltech Library uses for crosswalking data using pid associated with a person, group or funding source.
+It is also used to maintain system independant vocabularies.

 # Requirements

+- Newt >= 0.0.5
 - Postgres 15
 - PostgREST 11
-- Golang (for compiling the service)
+- Pandoc > 3

 # Overview